sunstryder/zdsearch/README.md

 ## Setting up and testing

-Clone or download this repository onto your machine, then from the main project directiory:
+Clone or download this repository onto your machine, then from the main project directory:

 Install dependencies using npm: